 Begin static display.
 Input until DE is called is

 collected into a display.
 The display is output on a

 single page unless it is taller than the height of the

 page.
 DS can be nested (contrast with DF).

 CB Center the whole display as a block.

 R Right-adjust the lines.

 RB Right-adjust the whole display as a block.

 display.
-Setting number register Ds to 0 prevents this.
+Set register Ds to 0 to suppress these.

 EC [title [override [flag [refname]]]]